 These Spinach & Artichoke Dip Quesadillas are creamy and savory on the inside, with a perfect crunch from the toasted tortilla on the outside!
-These are a great vegetarian quesadilla that the entire family would love.
+For a great vegetarian quesadilla that the entire family would love, you have to try this recipe.

-I had a crazy idea the other day to take spinach & artichoke dip, which is like a top 3 dip for me, and stuff it inside flour tortillas to make a savory quesadilla.
-And these are truly so good!
-They come together super fast, and the best part is that they are also freezer-friendly.
+Let's take spinach & artichoke dip - which is like top 3 dip flavors - and stuff it inside flour tortillas to make a savory quesadilla!
+These are truly so good.
+They come together quickly, can be made in bulk, and freeze like a dream.

 Ingredients